Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

 \end{itemize} A function $u:Q \to \R$ is a $\rho$-solution of \eqref{HJ1} in $Q$ if $u^*$ is a $\rho$-subsolution and $u_*$ is a $\rho$-supersolution. \end{defn}

 Definition \ref{d:HJ1:VS} shares several similarities with Definition \ref{d:HJe:VS}.
 Also in Definition \ref{d:HJ1:VS} we may assume without loss of generality that the maximum of $u-\phi$ is strict, that $(u - \phi)(\o t, \o x) = 0$ and that $\lim_{|t| + |x| \to \infty} (u - \phi)(t,x) = -\infty$.
-Similarly, we may assume the same properties (modulo obvious modifications) of $\psi$ with respect to $v$.
-Moreover, Definition \ref{d:HJ1:VS} does not depend on $\rho$ in a similar sense as in Lemma \ref{l:HJe:rho} (see Lemma \ref{l:HJ:rho}), and therefore we will not emphasize the dependence on $\rho$ in what follows.
+Similarly, we may assume the same properties (with obvious modifications) of $\psi$ with respect to $v$.
+Moreover, the notion of viscosity solutions in Definition \ref{d:HJ1:VS} is independent of $\rho$ in a similar sense as in Lemma \ref{l:HJe:rho} (see Lemma \ref{l:HJ:rho}), and therefore we will not mention the dependence on $\rho$ henceforth.

 \begin{lem}[Independence of $\rho$] Let $\alpha > 0$.
 If $u$ is a $\rho$-sub- or $\rho$-supersolution of \eqref{HJ1} for some $\rho > 0$, then it is a $\tilde\rho$-sub- or $\tilde\rho$-supersolution of \eqref{HJ1} for any $\tilde \rho > 0$, respectively. \end{lem}